adityaChauhan2510/Go-Food/README.md

 3. Running the App

-   -Run the backend server:
+   Run the backend server:
      npx nodemon

-   -Run the React Development server:
+   Run the React Development server:
      npm run client

-4. The app should now be accessible at http://localhost:3000.
+5. The app should now be accessible at http://localhost:3000.

 ## Screenshots
 ![Login Page](screenshots/Login-Page.png)